ofkindness/winston-sql-transport/README.md

   $ npm install winston-sql-transport
 ```

-and then install the appropriate database library: [pg](https://github.com/brianc/node-postgres) for PostgreSQL, [mysql2](https://github.com/sidorares/node-mysql2) for MySQL or MariaDB or [tedious](https://github.com/tediousjs/tedious) for MSSQL.
+and then install the appropriate database library: [mysql2](https://github.com/sidorares/node-mysql2) for MySQL or MariaDB, [pg](https://github.com/brianc/node-postgres) for PostgreSQL, or [tedious](https://github.com/tediousjs/tedious) for MSSQL.

 ## Add